velvia/links/data_eng.md

 * [HiPlot](https://github.com/facebookresearch/hiplot) - High-dimensional data plotting

 * [The Case for Rho Calculus in AI](https://hackernoon.com/the-case-for-rho-calculus-in-ai) - fascinating look at how Rho Calculus (code vs data vs computation, and the use of computation to morph or alter code, thus altering behavior based on introspection) is important for AI, and how concurrent computation (eg mobile devices) affects things
+* [Ontologies, Context Graphs, Semantic Layers: AI needs in 2026](https://metadataweekly.substack.com/p/ontologies-context-graphs-and-semantic) - an argument that ontologies and context graphs are needed for AI to really be able to reason deeply, to discover the why's and not just compute what's
 * [The Coming Technological Singularity: How to Survive in the Post-Human Era](https://ntrs.nasa.gov/citations/19940022856) - seminal paper by NASA scientists on the coming of super-human intelligent systems
 * [The TESCREAL Bundle: Eugenics and the Promise of Utopia](https://firstmonday.org/ojs/index.php/fm/article/view/13636/11599) - dire warning from esteemed AI researchers Timnit Gebru about the search for AGi.
 Is it ethical?
 Should it even be pursued?
 What about documented harms, marginalizing people groups, plagiarism, racism, and many other problems?
 IMPORTANT read.